ClawArena: Benchmarking AI Agents in Evolving Information Environments: ClawArena

-\textbf{Multi-source conflict reasoning (MS).} Evidence is distributed across heterogeneous sources that may contradict one another, e.g., a private message claiming a four-minute outage versus a monitoring log recording 47 minutes.
-The agent must judge source reliability to determine which claims should be trusted.
-Accuracy is measured as exact-set match on cross-source conflict questions.
+\textbf{Multi-source conflict reasoning (MS).} Evidence is distributed across heterogeneous sources that may contradict one another (e.g., a DM claiming a four-minute outage versus a monitoring log recording 47 minutes).
+The agent must judge source reliability; accuracy is measured as exact-set match on cross-source conflict questions.

-\textbf{Dynamic belief revision (DU).} New evidence can invalidate previously correct conclusions, e.g., a later audit reveals that a claimed fix was incomplete.
-The agent must explicitly revise rather than accumulate.
-The revision rate measures how often the agent updates its answer after contradictory evidence arrives.
+\textbf{Dynamic belief revision (DU).} New evidence can invalidate previously correct conclusions (e.g., a later audit reveals an incomplete fix).
+The agent must explicitly revise; the revision rate measures how often it updates its answer after contradictory evidence arrives.

-\textbf{Implicit personalization (P).} User preferences emerge via corrections and interaction patterns, not explicit instructions—e.g., users regularly reformat bullet outputs into tables.
-The agent must learn and apply these preferences without reminders.
-Compliance is evaluated only in silent-exam rounds with no preference cues provided.
+\textbf{Implicit personalization (P).} User preferences emerge via corrections and interaction patterns (e.g., users reformat bullet outputs into tables).
+The agent must learn and apply these preferences without reminders; compliance is scored only in silent-exam rounds.

-The three dimensions and their pairwise and three-way interactions yield seven combination categories (Table~\ref{tab:taxonomy}).
-Each category is further split into a \emph{recall} variant (can the agent retrieve the relevant evidence?) and a \emph{reasoning} variant (can the agent draw the correct conclusion from that evidence?), producing 14 question categories in total.
-This taxonomy ensures that a system cannot score well by solving only one dimension in isolation.
+The three dimensions and their pairwise and three-way interactions yield seven combination categories (Table~\ref{tab:taxonomy}), each split into \emph{recall} (can the agent retrieve the evidence?) and \emph{reasoning} (can it draw the correct conclusion?) variants for 14 categories.
+This blocks scoring well by solving one dimension in isolation.